OpenNebula/marketplace-docs/source/service/vnf.rst

 .. important::

-   Before you can start with the tutorials, ensure that you followed the steps as was described in the :ref:`Quick Start <service_vnf_quick_start>` section and that you have appliance(s) imported in your OpenNebula and templates updated with password and/or SSH key.
+   Before you can start with the tutorials, ensure that you followed the steps as was described in the :ref:`Quick Start <service_vnf_quick_start>` section and that you have appliance(s) imported in your OpenNebula and templates updated with the password and/or SSH key.

-This tutorial starts an instance of VNF appliance with following functions - router with NAT, DHCP server and DNS.
-It will have access to the Internet via ``public`` (external) network (where NAT will happen) and it will be attached to other two different local subnets (where it will provide DHCP and DNS services).
+This tutorial starts an instance of VNF appliance with the following functions - router with NAT, DHCP server, and DNS.
+It will have access to the Internet via the ``public`` (external) network (where NAT will happen) and it will be attached to the other two different local subnets (where it will provide DHCP and DNS services).
 It will forward packets between these networks and it will provide access to the Internet.

-We'll describe how to instantiate VNF as regular :ref:`Virtual Machine <vnf_tutorial_vnf>` and as :ref:`Virtual Router <vnf_tutorial_vrouter>`.
+We'll describe how to instantiate VNF as a regular :ref:`Virtual Machine <vnf_tutorial_vnf>` and as :ref:`Virtual Router <vnf_tutorial_vrouter>`.

 .. _vnf_tutorial_vnf:

 VNF as Virtual Machine
 ----------------------

-At the beginning, let's instantiate Virtual Machine from the ``Service VNF`` template without attaching any no networks yet.
+In the beginning, let's instantiate Virtual Machine from the ``Service VNF`` template without attaching any no networks yet.
 The provided contextualization can be seen in this picture:

 |image-vnf-demo-vm1|